romilly/start-apl/manuscript/Chapter1.md

 APL uses the same symbols that I was taught at school: `×` for multiply, and `÷` for divide.

-If you're using the tryapl.org website, you can type these symbols by clicking on the APL Keyboard button at the top right of your browser window.
-If you're running APL on a Raspberry Pi, you can hold down the Windows key to type APL symbols.
+If you're running on a Raspberry Pi or a Windows computer you can hold down the Windows key to type APL symbols.

+If you're using RIDE on some other computer you will need to configure your keyboard for APL.
+You'll find instructions in Appendix 3.

 * Type Windows- and you should see a `×` symbol
 * Type Windows-equals to get the `÷` sign.